Applicants will be considered for all scholarships as long as they meet the required criteria.

 Carolyn is now retired and Harry continues working in his tooling engineering and manufacturing business that he started over 40 years ago.

 As part of their longstanding interest in education, the couple endowed a scholarship that encourages talented students to pursue a career in science or engineering.
+This scholarship winner is chosen by the Red Lion Area Senior High School Science Department.

 Leon McCleary grew up in the district and graduated from the high school.
 He was an advocate of learning, earning three degrees, one from York College, Lycoming College and Gettysburg Lutheran Seminary College.